Dylanfe/Security---SY0-701/README.md

 ### Prerequisites
 - Modern web browser (Chrome, Firefox, Safari, Edge)
 - No additional software or server required
+- **Optional**: ElevenLabs API for high-quality text-to-speech audio narration

 ### Installation
 1. Clone or download this repository
+2. **Optional Audio Setup**:
+   - Sign up for a free [ElevenLabs](https://elevenlabs.io/) account
+   - Get your API key from the ElevenLabs dashboard
+   - Add the API key as a GitHub Secret named `ELEVENLABS_API_KEY` for deployment
+   - Or create a local `config.js` file with your API key for local development
-2. Open `index.html` in your web browser
+3. Open `index.html` in your web browser
-3. Start studying immediately - no setup required!
+4. Start studying immediately - no setup required!

 ### Usage